 Upgrading your media asset management capabilities is not as simple as going out and buying the first MAM solution you see.
+Sports broadcasters need robust tools that can handle large workflows and manage ever-expanding archives.

-When it comes to software, one big question is: off-the-shelf or bespoke?
+When it comes to software, one big question is: offthe-shelf or bespoke?
 A lot of MAM vendors offer options, letting you get something quick and cheap, or tailored to your exact needs.
-Longterm, a bespoke solution is likely the best choice for any large-scale operation.
+Long-term, a bespoke solution is likely the best choice for any large-scale broadcast operation.
 However, time may be of the essence.

 If you need a solution today, what you should look for are cloud-based MAM tools that have off-the-shelf functionality.
 However, your long-term goal should be a more bespoke offering.
-Ideally, find a provider that can deliver you immediate access and remote workflow capabilities within an ecosystem along with the long-term capability to build a tailored solution.
+Ideally, find a provider that can deliver you immediate access and remote workflow capabilities within an ecosystem with the long-term capability to build a tailored solution.

 If you have more time on your hands, start by thinking about the outcomes you need.
 Then look to match those with software capabilities.
 Make sure that your IT infrastructure can manage the improvements you plan to make.
 Lastly, make sure you have a plan to update processes to actually deliver on the outcome you set out to achieve.
 With all that in place, it's time to experiment and explore.
+Look at all of the solutions on the market with the following outcomes in mind: